oslabs-beta/dangoDB/README.md

 ### Create Your Model

 Great!
-Now we have a schema with one property, name, which will be a 'string.'
+Now you have a schema with one property, name, which will be a 'string.'
 The next step is compiling our schema into a Model.

 ```javascript
 const Dinosaur = dango.model('Dinosaur', dinosaurSchema);